Public phone boxes, 1920s/1930s UK

 1920s or 1930s street scene showing the first GPO public telephone box on the left-hand pavement.

-From the photo of inside the museum phone box, it is clear that the user experience is similar to that described on the page about using the 1940 and 1950s public phones: There is the familiar button A and button B and slots for coins.
+The following photos in Amberly Museum are of inside a 1920s30s public phone box.
+It is clear that the experience of using such a phone was in some ways similar to that described on the page about using the 1940 and 1950s public phones: The familiar button A and button B and the slots for coins are all there.

 Inside a 1920s30s public phone box showing the buttons A and B like in the 1940s and 1950s public phones, but with a separate earpiece.

 The coin slots for shillings, sixpences and pennies.
-The photo shows the head of George VI which were probably all the coins that the museum had available in the way of pre-decimal coins, although at that time George VI was not yet king.
+The coins shows the heads of George VI which were probably all the coins that the museum had available in the way of pre-decimal coins, although at that time George VI was not yet king.

-There were, though, also significant differences.
+There were though, also significant differences from the later phone boxes.
 The phone itself seems to bear more resemblance to a candlestick phone.
-I wonder whether the mouthpiece was moveable because it looks not, in which case it would have been difficult to use for anyone shorter than a standard height.
-The earpiece is separate like on a candlestick phone, and the telephone dial does not show any letters with the numbers.
-This implies that there were no area codes and that all but local calls would have had to go through the operator.
-I can't say whether the user had to dial O or whether there was some other way of connecting to the operator.
-If you know, please do tell me.
+The mouthpiece looks fixed, in which case it would have been difficult to use for shorter people.
+The earpiece is separate like on a candlestick phone, and, according to the larger original photo in my collection, the telephone dial does not show any letters with the numbers.
+This implies that all but local calls would have had to go through the operator.
+Probably the operator was contacted by just lifting the earpiece from its cradle, and, if necessary, jiggling the cradle up and down.

 Costs of public phone calls in the 1920s